This ‘how to make bedtime transitions easier’ post is in partnership with Simplay3. As always, all opinions are my own.

-While there’s no tried and true way that will work for every child, family, or situation.
-We wanted to share some ideas that may be of help.
-Nobody wants bedtime to be a struggle, so here are some tips for how to make bedtime transitions easier.
+While there’s no tried and true way that will work for every child, family, or situation, I wanted to share some ideas that may be of help.
+Nobody wants bedtime to be a struggle, so here are some tips for how to make bedtime transitions easier for your 4-year-old or 3-year-old child.

 Read A Story:

 After about 10 minutes of family time talking, my husband reads a chapter out of the Bible.
-We follow up with discussion.
-And then, something new we’ve started with the school year routine is reading a story out of a Chicken Soup For The Soul Book.
+We follow up with a discussion.
+And then, something new we’ve started is reading a story out of a Chicken Soup For The Soul Book.
 (The kids have been LOVING these stories!)
-And finally, we will rotate through reading a children’s chapter book or short kids book.
+And finally, we will rotate through reading a children’s chapter book or short kid’s book.

 Bedtime Prayers: